 If the differential is negative, this is a short bias on the currency pair

 Therefore, continuing the above example, the positive differential of 1% would generally signal to forex traders that the currency pair USDJPY will long.

 Best ways to use the indicator

-The Interest Rate Forex Indicator is best used as tool within a larger strategy, like the 'Global Macro Approach'.
+The Interest Rate Forex Indicator is best used as a tool within a larger strategy, like the 'Global Macro Approach'.
 Here are a few tips:

 Always calculate macro currency strength first: It's important to understand the influence of all other economic indicators for each individual currency, before comparing interest rates.
 This will help increase the confidence level of each forex trade, and the macro currency strength meter does that for you.

 Check market positioning before entering a trade: Once you have an idea to long or short using the Interest Rate indicator, and currency strength, you need to determine if there's enough fuel in the market.
-Generally traders use the Commitments of Traders (COT) Report to do this.
+Generally, traders use the Commitments of Traders (COT) Report to do this.